-The Kickstart Scheme for small employers
+The Kickstart Scheme for small and medium size employers

 INSPIRE Training is helping small businesses and employers access the Government’s Kickstart Scheme to create job placements for 16 to 24 year olds.
 The Kickstart Scheme will fund hundreds of thousands of high quality 6 month work placements for young people deemed at risk of long term unemployment due to Coronavirus.